ipcrypt-std/draft-denis-uricrypt/draft-denis-uricrypt.md

 Components:

 - Scheme: "" (empty)
+- Component 1: "/"
-- Component 1: "path/"
+- Component 2: "path/"
-- Component 2: "to/"
+- Component 3: "to/"
-- Component 3: "file?"
+- Component 4: "file?"
-- Component 4: "param=value"
+- Component 5: "param=value"
 ~~~

-The leading '/' is not treated as a separate component but is
+The leading '/' is explicitly encrypted as a component to maintain
-implied during reconstruction.
+consistency and enable proper prefix preservation for absolute paths.

 ## Component Reconstruction